jasenfinch/minder/README.md

 # minder
-Monitor your computer from within R
+Monitor your linux computer from within R